• Skip to primary navigation

 Traffic management during Political Rallies needs to be planned better

-April 9, 2018 Leave a Comment
+April 9, 2018 by BG Mahesh Leave a Comment

 Karnataka is going to polls in May 2018.
 It is election time.
 The political campaign & the weather are heating up!
 Most political rallies in Bengaluru are held in Palace Grounds.
 Political rallies are very important for local leaders as it demonstrates their strength to the High Command (Delhi) of their capability to “gather” huge crowds.